Resucits555/Realis-game/README.md

 ## Current state

 The project is in it's very starting phase.
 Right now it's just like a very bad paint replica with one color and one shape.

+The sim is very small but should be made bigger in future.
+Now the size is just enough to test the current features.